kijin/beaver/README.md

         public $password;
         public $age;
         public $karma_points = 0;
+        public $group_id;
     }

 `$_table` is required, because Beaver doesn't do inflections automatically.
-But this also means that you can point your classes at any table or view you want.
+You can point your classes at any table or view you want.

 `$_pk` defaults to `id`, so you only need to override it if you want to use a column other than `id` as your primary key.

-Some notes about properties and database columns:

-If you manually set the `id` property, or any other property marked as the primary key, Beaver will try to use that value as the primary key of the new row.
-On the other hand, if you don't set it (and therefore leave it `null`), Beaver will try to insert a new row without a primary key.
-This is recommended if your primary key automatically increments, as primary keys usually do.
-In that case, the `id` property will only become accessible after you have saved the object (by calling `save()`) for the first time.

 Beaver will treat all properties, both public and protected, as names of database columns.
 This will cause errors if you define properties that don't exist in the database.